-Bosnia: Electricity exports ambitious may be halted due to EU ruleon fossil fuels electricity imports17.
-August 2015. / SEE Energy News
+Bosnia: Electricity exports ambitious may be halted due to EU ruleon fossil fuels electricity imports, SEE Energy News

 Since BiH is one of the countries in the region, which plans to continue exporting electricity, including exports to member countries of the EU, BiH authorities should take into account the possibility that the EU will tighten the rules regarding the import of energy from fossil fuels.
 It is planned as part of a policy to avoid “exporting pollution”.
 Our coal fired power plants currently generate app.
 9500 GWh of electricity annually, casting at the same time in the atmosphere app.
 9.5 million tons of carbon dioxide, while new blocks are either under construction or being planned.

 Emission of carbon dioxide (CO2) has to be paid and this Community, consisting of member states of the EU and the Western Balkan countries, plans to include all members in the Emissions Trading Scheme ETS.
 Potentially, BiH could become a member of the EU in ten years, but even if we do not become a member, Brussels won’t certainly allow the “big chimney” in the heart of Europe.
 Experts who spoke to “Dnevni list” estimate the bill that BiH should pay out of existing and planned power plants could be around 282 million euros per year, since the price could rise from five to as many as 30 EUR per ton of CO2, what is expected already in 2025.